gdonval/Angelica/readme.md

         # fusermount -u /var/www/*Project*

+- You might need a few other tweaks to make sshfs works properly (permissions, conf, ...).
+Watch the error messages.

 #### Set up a debugger ####

 - First, you’ll have to set up xdebug on your virtual machine, with the right options.